HelloWorldDev/dexon-sdk-android/README.md

 To sign a personal message use this code:

 ```
-Trust.signPersonalMessage()
+DekuSan.signPersonalMessage()
     .message("message to be signed")
     .call(this)
 ```

 ## Example

-Trust SDK includes an example project with the above code.
+DekuSan SDK includes an example project with the above code.
 To run the example project clone the repo and build the project with Android Studio.
 Run the app on your emulator or device.
-Make sure that you have Trust Wallet installed on the device or simulator to test the full callback flow.
+Make sure that you have DekuSan Wallet installed on the device or simulator to test the full callback flow.

 ## Authors